Aru1771/Kubernetes-Zero-to-Hero/Day-10/task.md

 11. Now use the FQDN of the service and try to curl again, this should work.

+    * in this step when i try to clur the FQSN i will unable to reach the service.

+    * Refer the issue in k8s-troublesoot_repo
 In the end, delete both the namespaces, which should delete the services and deployments underneath them.